-Dr. Power calls ovarian cancer an insidious disease.
 According to the Oxford dictionary, the definition for insidious is, proceeding in a gradual, subtle way, but with harmful effects.

 The challenge with ovarian cancer is that its presentation can be subtle and often there are few warning signs or symptoms until disease is quite advanced.
-Symptoms such as bloating or abdominal distention are often downplayed by woman as normal signs of aging or menopause.
+Symptoms such as bloating or abdominal distention are often downplayed by women as normal signs of aging or menopause.

 There are four stages of cancer.
 For ovarian cancer, stage one means that the cancer is confined to the ovary and has not spread to other parts of the body.

 Dr. Power says 80 per cent of woman have advanced stage three disease at presentation.
 Women are often shocked at their diagnosis because they have just begun to have symptoms of something wrong.
 This likely relates to how vague the presentation can be.

-Add to that, there is still no reliable screening test to detect this cancer.
+Added to that, there is still no reliable screening test to detect this cancer.
 Which debunks the most common myth – that a Pap test can be used to detect ovarian cancer.